TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-sp605/README.txt

   make distclean vsim

   Modelsim v6.6e or newer is required to build the secure IP models.
-  Note that the regular leon3 test bench cannot be run in simulation as the DDR3 model lacks data pre-load.

 * The application UART1 is connected to the USB/UART connector